Ruzayevka: History

 In 1905, it became one of the centers of the revolutionary movement, supporting the uprising of Moscow workers.
 10 (23) December 1905 under the leadership of the committee headed by the engineer of the locomotive depot Afanasiy Petrovich Baykuzov went on strike, which resulted in power in the village and the nearest railway station was taken over by the workers.
-There, the "Ruzayevka Republic" was created, which lasted 12 days.
+There, the "Ruzaevka Republic" was created, which lasted 12 days.

-The railway station of Ruzayevka is mentioned in the poetry of the Latvian poet Alexander Chaks (Aleksandrs Čaks in the Latvian language) Touched by eternity (Mūžības skartie).
+The railway station of Ruzaevka is mentioned in the poetry of the Latvian poet Alexander Chaks (Aleksandrs Čaks in the Latvian language) Touched by eternity (Mūžības skartie).
 The poetry is about Latvian military riflemen in return from the Russian Civil War in 1920.

 Administrative and municipal status

-Within the framework of administrative divisions, Ruzayevka serves as the administrative center of Ruzayevsky District, even though it is not a part of it.
-As an administrative division, it is incorporated separately as the town of republic significance of Ruzayevka—an administrative unit with the status equal to that of the districts.
-As a municipal division, the town of republic significance of Ruzayevka is incorporated within Ruzayevsky Municipal District as Ruzayevka Urban Settlement.
+Within the framework of administrative divisions, Ruzaevka serves as the administrative center of Ruzaevsky District, even though it is not a part of it.
+As an administrative division, it is incorporated separately as the town of republic significance of Ruzaevka—an administrative unit with the status equal to that of the districts.
+As a municipal division, the town of republic significance of Ruzaevka is incorporated within Ruzayevsky Municipal District as Ruzaevka Urban Settlement.

 Symbol of the city

-The symbol of the city is the locomotive Cuckoo placed at locomotive depot in memory of events of December in 1905 when Ruzayevka became one of the centers of revolutionary movement.
+The symbol of the city is the locomotive Cuckoo placed at locomotive depot in memory of events of December in 1905 when Ruzaevka became one of the centers of revolutionary movement.

 Economy

-Ruzayevka is the second biggest industrial center of the republic after Saransk.
+Ruzaevka is the second biggest industrial center of the republic after Saransk.
 Primary branches of the industry are mechanical engineering (Ruzkhimmash), vacuum tube mechanical engineering, instrumentation, food processing, and railway transportation.